corsairmarks/nonbinary_leaders/mod/README.md

 If you would like me to implement a compatibility patch (to support feminine/masculine presentation from sexual dimorphism and/or to respect a custom species class as non-gendered), please leave a comment asking nicely, what you want, and with a link to the mod you want to be compatible.

-This mod is not compatible with achievements.
+Built for Stellaris version 3.1.* "Lem."
+Not compatible with achievements.

-### Post-Game Start
+### When to Install

 This mod can be added to or removed from your savegame safely without issue.
 If you remove this mod, any leaders which already have had their gender identities set will remain as-is but new leaders will only spawn to match either binary genders or indeterminable genders depending on species class.
 Leader portraits will revert to the default selection criteria.
 Although leaders retain any custom flags set on them, this doesn't affect gameplay.